natcap/invest.users-guide/source/croppollination.rst

 * :math:`PS(x,s)` - pollinator supply index at pixel :math:`x` for species :math:`s`.
 * :math:`PA(x,s)` - pollinator abundance at pixel :math:`s` for species :math:`s`.
 * :math:`PAT(x,j)` - total on-farm pollinator abundance at pixel :math:`x` in season :math:`j`, accounting for all species
-* :math:`FP(x)` - the potential contribution of on-farm pollinator abudance to pollinator-dependent crop yield at a farm pixel during the season in which pollination.
+* :math:`FP(x)` - the potential contribution of on-farm pollinator abundance to pollinator-dependent crop yield at a farm pixel during the season in which pollination is needed for that farm.
 * :math:`mp(f)` - abundance of managed pollinators on farm :math:`f` relative to the recommended stocking rate.
 * :math:`h(f)` - half saturation coefficient for farm :math:`f`.
 * :math:`PYT(x)` - total pollinator-attributable yield at pixel x for season :math:`j`, accounting for wild and managed pollinators.